-If you enjoyed this session of The Art of Adventure Podcast, let Scott know by clicking on the link below and sending him a quick shout out on Twitter:
+If you enjoyed this session of The Art of Adventure Podcast, let Shane know by clicking on the link below and sending him a quick shout out on Twitter:

 Support the Art of Adventure!

-This episode is brought to you by REI!
+This episode is also brought to you by REI!